31 Best Work Hacks for Getting More Done Quicker

 Everyone wants to get out of work early.
 Our goal, day in and day out, is to complete our tasks so we can enjoy life outside of the office.
-Unfortunately, playing Candy Crush or online shopping behind your boss's back isn't going to move up your quitting time.
-But there are some little things you can do to get all of your professional responsibilities taken care of in record time.
-We've collected a ton of helpful office hacks that can help you get more done at work done quickly.
-So read this article—outside of the office, please—and then, get to it!
+Unfortunately, scrolling TikTok or online shopping isn't going to move up your quitting time.
+But there are some little things you can do to get all of your professional responsibilities taken care of in record time, whether you work from home or head into the office.
+We've collected a ton of helpful work hacks that can help you get more done quicker.
+Keep reading to learn the best tips from business coaches, CEOs, and productivity studies.

 The most successful people get up early.
 Apple CEO Tim Cook, Starbucks executive chairman Howard Schultz, Twitter CEO Jack Dorsey, and Virgin founder Richard Branson are all up before 5 a.m.

-"No matter where I am in the world, I try to routinely wake up at around 5 a.m.," Branson says.
-"By rising early, I'm able to do some exercise and spend time with my family, which puts me in a great mind frame before getting down to business."
+"No matter where I am in the world, I try to routinely wake up at around 5 a.m.," Branson previously told Inc. "By rising early, I'm able to do some exercise and spend time with my family, which puts me in a great mind frame before getting down to business."

 Light—be it natural or artificial—tells the brain that the day has begun and sends signals to the body to stop producing melatonin, the sleep hormone.

 "For productivity, daytime light or bright light with cooler tones help signal to your body that it's time to be alert and ready to focus," explains Robert Soler, co-founder of SkyView Light and former advisor to NASA on circadian lighting.
 He likens this to the fact that you may feel happier and more productive on a day with a clear blue sky than one that's overcast.